cjsewall9/my-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Social Work
+  - course: PhD in Quantitative Social Science
     institution: University of Pittsburgh
     year: 2021
   - course: Master of Social Work (MSW)